 Specifically, the technologist needs to plan:

-- How personalization and tracking follows each customer journey through the campaign.
+- How personalization and tracking follows each customer journey through each campaign and their entire customer journey.

-- How to measure the performance of each step in the campaign.
+- How to measure the performance of each step.

 The online campaign components can then be implemented to the creative specs, and campaign performance can be measured during and after the campaign.